 In to determine whether NYS Sales Tax is applicable to you, as an amazon seller, you must first determine whether you have a "nexus" in New York.
-Nexus, is the determining factor of whether an out-of-state business selling products into a state is liable for collecting sales or use tax on sales into the state.
+Nexus is the determining factor of whether an out-of-state business selling products into a state is liable for collecting sales or use tax on sales into the state.

 The New York Department of Taxation and Finance (New York’s taxing authority) defines what constitutes Sales Tax Nexus here.

 Sellers can apply online through the NYS License Center.
-They must register/apply at least 20 days before they operate their business in the state
+They must register/apply at least 20 days before they operate their business in NY.

-The point of delivery determines the rate of the sales tax to be applied per transaction.
-The rate of the tax to be charged is the total of the tax rate in effect in the state where the delivery occurs, plus the local tax rate, and district/transportation rate if applicable.
+The final tax rate is the tax rate in effect in the state where the delivery occurs, plus the local tax rate, and district/transportation rate if applicable.

-When you register as a vendor in the State of New York, you will be classified as a quarterly filer unless you meet the specific conditions for monthly or annual filing.
+When you register as a vendor in New York, you will be classified as a quarterly filer unless you meet the specific conditions for monthly or annual filing.
 Your sales tax payments and returns will be due on or before the 20th of the month following the reporting period.

 If you are a vendor and receive a notice from the State of New York Tax Department advising you of your outstanding tax liabilities, they may pursue collection or even enforce income execution to collect what you owe.

 The State offers a Voluntary Disclosure and Compliance Program for vendors.
 Eligible vendors with a noncompliance history who voluntarily disclose and pay their outstanding liabilities will not be imposed with penalties or criminal charges.
 Qualified taxpayers are even eligible for a limited look-back period.

 To sum it all up, vendors of taxable properties and services in the State of New York must apply for a Certificate of Authority, collect sales tax and remit the taxes, and regularly file returns to avoid penalties or criminal charges.